OhGreat/ES_adversarial_attacks_library/README.md

 ## Implementations
-A number of different evaluation functions has been created in order to model the adversarial attacks.
+A number of different evaluation functions has been created in order to model the `adversarial attacks`.
 More specifically, the following modes have been implemented:
 - "R_channel_only" : creates noise for each pixel in the red channel.
 - "all_channels" : creates noise for each pixel in every channel.
+Similarly to what is presented in <a href="tiling_es">[3]</a>
 - "shadow_noise" : like the R_channel_only but applies the noise to all channels.
-- "3D_one-pixel" : one pixel noise for each channel as <a href="#one_pixel_atk">[2]</a>.
+- "3D_one-pixel" : one pixel noise for each channel as described in <a href="#one_pixel_atk">[2]</a>.
 - "1D_one-pixel" : like above but the noise is applied to only one channel.

-The models implemented for the Grad-CAM are the following:
+The implemented `models` for the Grad-CAM are the following:
 - VGG19
 - ResNet50
 - XceptionV3
-- ViT (to be implemented)
+- VisionTransformer
+- SwinTransformer

 ## Installation
-To use the repository a Python 3 environment is required.
-It is recommended to use Anaconda as a virtual environment as the installation for pytorch becomes pretty straightforward.
+To use the repository a `Python 3` environment is required.
+Using Anaconda is recommended.
 After creating an anaconda environment you can use the following commands to install the required packages:

 To install pytorch:
 ```bash